Audit and Risk<br>Committee

 • Appointment or discharge of financial, accounting, or internal auditing officers;

-• Assessment of Committee Charter and fulfillment of Audit and Risk Committee duties;
+• Assessment of Committee Charter and fulfillment of Committee duties;

 • Self-assessment of the Committee's performance; and